tssandor/ai_to_ai_chat/README.md

-# ai_to_ai_chat
+# AI Dialog
 Dialog between two AIs.

+Make sure you have a working OpenAI API key and it's set up as an environment variable (`OPENAI_API_KEY`).

 You'll need to install litellm: `pip install litellm` then `python tradewars.py`.

 You can edit the roles and the opening message in the code and have the two AIs discuss anything.